Lost-Parad1se/FTEC5660/README.md

 # FTEC5660

 Very good course experience!
-Many thanks to Prof.viet and the TA team.
+Many thanks to Prof.Viet and the TA team.